These are reminders to myself about how to work with dogs.

 Personal space equals respect.
 Dogs need to understand the personal space of humans and other dogs.
 They should respect boundaries enough to be safe around small children.

 Corrections with precise timing and appropriate severity.
-With severity, if we over-do it, we destroy trust and cause suffering.
+If we over-do it, we destroy trust and cause suffering.
 If we under-do it, the dog doesn’t even register that we are disagreeing with their behavior or that we’re capable of enforcing a rule.

 It takes however long it takes.
 Let the dog’s brain work it out and then move forward.